2SQTP-NB / P2SQT-NB Training Program and Educational Resources

 What is a mentorship call?

-Each biweekly call includes a guest speaker presentation from a community leader, knowledge keeper, practitioner or support worker, intended to give trainees access to additional mentorship on specialized topics in gender-affirming healthcare, such as children and youth, cultural competency, mental health and reproductive care.
+Each mentorship call includes a guest speaker presentation from a community leader, knowledge keeper, practitioner or support worker, intended to give trainees access to additional mentorship on specialized topics in gender-affirming healthcare, such as children and youth, cultural competency, mental health and reproductive care.